DCMaxxx/SimpleContact/README.md

 + An iDevice on iOS 6.0+ (UICollectionView)
 + A developper licence (and if you don't, you can try it in the simulator !)

-In a few weeks, I plan to post it on the store, under the same name, EeasyContact.
+In a few weeks, I plan to post it on the store, under the same name, EasyContact.

 Can I see it ?